"Children in crisis—no country can rival India’s staggering need. " — Operation World 2010

 - 3 million children live on the street

 - 20-50 million child laborers including many instances of bond slavery working 12-14 hours days

 - 60%+ of the children suffer physical abuse

 - 50% endure some kind of sexual harassment or abuse.

 - 2+ million children are involved in prostitution

 Our mission is to improve the quality of life of local children through an integrated education system and empower them to become strong contributing citizens in society.

 The Challenge: India has a lack of government-run schools.
 The schools that are available are primarily in villages (with little to no transportation from the less privileged rural areas), are poorly operated, and lack the core basic educational needs such as classrooms, study materials, and teachers.
 In addition to lacking the physical necessities communities require to provide a successful education, the challenge is compounded by the fact that children often struggle to maintain their educational pursuits due to feeling pressure to help support their family’s inadequate income by working.

 How STEP is Facing India’s Education Challenge:

-- We’ve built an English-medium (K-12) school that helps 500 children receive a proper education each year.
+- We envision to build an English-medium (K-12) school that will help 500 children receive a proper education each year.